curiousoffice/playbook/README.rst

 - We can create and iterate quickly.
 - We can deploy new versions multiple times a day.

-Our mobile engineers make use of their expertise with the Ionic Framework to create multi platform apps and Swift when we want to create platform specific apps for iPhones, iPads or Apple Watches.
+Our mobile engineers make use of their expertise with React Native to create multi platform apps and Swift when we want to create platform specific apps for iPhones, iPads or Apple Watches.